Look deep into DNA

 Set Feature to subset, Operator to is equal to, and Value to V.

-Finally, click Save to complete the construction of a new, version-controlled dataset.
+Finally, click Create an experiment to complete the construction of a new, version-controlled dataset.

 Replicate the authors' model